Deployment guide

 drand follow --sync-nodes <coordinator> --chain-hash <chain hash>

-This command will not exit, but will keep adding new beacons to the local database as they are produced.
 If you wish for the command to terminate once it has synchronized up to now, you can add the option --up-to=<round>

 where round